 ApexSQL Diff return error code: 9 – An error was encountered

 If we check the list of return error codes in the article from this link, we’ll get the information that return error code 9 is provided due to an invalid folder path.

 The complete PowerShell script can be downloaded from here.

-Hopefully, you will find that this system meets a tough challenge, head on, without requiring your team members to work directly with the repository.
+Hopefully, this system will meet a tough challenge, head on, without requiring team members to work directly with the repository.
 The kit here should be very easy to set up and use, and once set up, it should run effortlessly for years.
-If you have any questions or problems setting this up or using it, please contact us a firstname.lastname@example.org
+If there are any questions or problems setting this up or using it, please contact us a firstname.lastname@example.org.

 January 9, 2017